1. Installation¶

 MacOS 11 and later¶

-After downloading the LAMMPS-macOS-multiarch-GUI-<version>.dmg
+After downloading the LAMMPS-macOS-multiarch-GUI-<LAMMPS version>.dmg

-application bundle disk image, you need to double-click it and then, in
+image, you need to double-click it and then - in the window that opens -

-Then follow the instructions in the “README.txt” file to get access to
+the “README.txt” file to get access to the other included command-line

 Linux on x86_64¶

-Linux distributions.
 After downloading and unpacking the

 $ cd ~/Downloads